aeternity/ae_mdw/README.md

 It is also possible that middleware will produce blockchain database (if `aeternity.yaml` is configured to persist the blockchain database), which is located under `mnesia/` folder.
 This folder could also be replaced with existing database snapshot.

 **NOTE:** `db_path` option under `chain` configuration, **should not** be configured and must be left by default.

+## Hosted Infrastructure

+We currently provide hosted infrastructure at https://mainnet.aeternity.io/mdw/ , all examples here are based on it.

+**NOTE:** Local deploy with default configuration endpoints will not containt `/mdw/` segment on the path.

 ## HTTP endpoints